· 4 min read

 • Binder: Often a melting cheese to fuse the dry meat and the oily sauce

 Order a chicken and pesto at the counter of a British high-street cafe and a cold ciabatta goes onto a ridged hot plate and the lid comes down with a hiss.
 The grill is doing two jobs at once that pull against each other.
-It has to drive heat through a lean cooked protein that wants to dry out, and it has to hold an oily green sauce that wants to run the moment it warms.
-Get the arrangement right and the press makes the two into one fused thing; get it wrong and the pesto squeezes out the open sides while the chicken sits arid inside a crisped shell.
-The whole sandwich is decided in the few minutes under the plates.
+It has to drive heat through a lean cooked breast that wants to dry out, and it has to hold an oily green sauce that wants to run the moment it warms.
+Get the arrangement right and the press fuses the two; get it wrong and the pesto squeezes out the open sides while the chicken sits arid inside a crisped shell.

-The trick is to make the sauce do the work the meat cannot.
-Pesto is mostly oil, basil, and hard cheese, and that oil is the lubricant a roasted chicken breast simply does not carry, so it goes spread directly against the meat rather than onto the bread, where it would sink into the crumb and be pressed out as waste.
-The chicken goes in sliced thin or pulled into shreds, never as a single thick block, so heat reaches the centre before the ciabatta over-browns and the pieces compress flat instead of rolling under the ridges.
-A melting cheese, usually mozzarella or a mild Cheddar, earns its place less as a third flavour than as glue: it runs into the gaps as it melts and binds the dry shreds, the oily sauce, and the toasted bread into one layer that holds when the knife goes through.
+The sauce is built to do the work the meat cannot.
+Pesto is mostly oil, basil, and hard cheese, and that oil is the lubricant a roasted breast simply does not carry, so it goes spread directly against the meat rather than onto the bread, where it would sink into the crumb and press out as waste.
+The chicken goes in sliced thin or pulled into shreds, never as a single thick block, so heat reaches the centre before the ciabatta over-browns.
+A melting cheese, usually mozzarella or a mild Cheddar, earns its place less as a third flavour than as glue, running into the gaps as it melts to bind the dry shreds, the oily sauce, and the toasted bread into one layer that holds when the knife goes through.
+The window is short, too: left to stand, the panini goes from molten to leather in minutes while the oil sets cold on the plate, which is why the cafe presses it only once you have asked.

 The Word and the Press

-Chicken and pesto in particular is a British cafe creation rather than an Italian one, assembled from parts, the ciabatta, the jarred basil pesto, the electric press, that all became common in Britain across the same stretch of years.
-It carries no inventor and no founding shop, only a decade: the filling settled into the national griddle slot during the cafe panini boom that swept Britain in the 1990s, on the back of chains like Pret a Manger and Costa Coffee.
+Chicken and pesto in particular reads as a British cafe creation rather than an Italian one, assembled from parts that all turned common in Britain across the same stretch of years: the licensed ciabatta, the jarred basil pesto, the electric press.
+It carries no inventor and no founding shop, only that decade.
+The filling settled into the national griddle slot during the cafe panini boom, on the back of chains like Pret a Manger, Costa, and Caffe Nero.

 Read next